KauanRakoski/DOManager_jquery-copy/README.md

 ```

 #### NPM installation
 Or you can install it running the command - we are working on this.
-Use the CDN link instead.-:
+Use the CDN link instead. :/ :

 ```
 npm install domang